New York State Grants

 Tuition Assistance Program

-All TAP applicants must file the Free Application for Federal Student Aid (FAFSA) annually at https://fafsa.ed.gov/ in order to determine eligibility for the Tuition Assistance Program (TAP) grant.
-Students must also complete a separate application at www.tapweb.org The application deadline is June 30 of the award year for which aid is requested.
+All TAP applicants must file the Free Application for Federal Student Aid (FAFSA) annually at FAFSA.gov in order to determine eligibility for the Tuition Assistance Program (TAP) grant.
+Students must also complete a separate application at the NYS TAP application.
+The application deadline is June 30 of the award year for which aid is requested.
 The Higher Education Services Corporation determines the applicant’s eligibility and mails an award certificate directly to the applicant indicating the amount of the grant.
 The post-secondary institution may defer payment based on the receipt of the award certificate and verification of TAP eligibility requirements (such as high school completion, residency, citizenship).

 Undergraduate students may generally receive TAP awards for four years of study.
 Students enrolled in approved five-year programs, or in a state-sponsored opportunity program, may receive undergraduate awards for five years.